stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 "LFRic" in their name to indicate the same restriction.
 However, more importantly, transformations that are specific to LFRic reside in the LFRic-specific "psyclone.domain/lfric/transformations" directory.
-Note, the early LFRic (lfric) API-specific transformations have not yet been migrated to this directory.
+Note, the early LFRic API-specific transformations have not yet been migrated to this directory.

 .. note:: Only the loop-colouring and OpenMP transformations are currently